 8 – Copy Adwords Ads To Create Effective Title And Description Tags

 If you do not use Google Adwords to help you mine for usable keywords and titles, then you need to start right away.
 Use it for free and discover awesome keywords for your website.
 Apply those same keywords to your social media posts, especially if you are linking back to web pages that use the same keywords.
-It is still one of the most common and useful SEO techniques that you can use without having to pay for tools.
+It is still one of the most common and useful SEO tips that you can use without having to pay for tools.

 Copy Your SEO Techniques Over To Your Social Media Campaigns

 The SEO techniques you use for your on-page SEO may easily transfer over to your social media campaign.
 Use the same SEO techniques, and then concentrate on making your social media posts more popular.
 How did you find this article?
-Did you visit via social media, a link from another website, or did you find it on Google?
+Did you visit via social media, is it a backlink from another website, or did you find it on Google?
 What keywords would you have used to promote this article on social media?
 We used the same social media and website SEO techniques listed on this article to promote this post–and they worked because you found this article.
 It isn’t gathering dust on a forgotten server, people such as yourself are reading it.
 Think about it.

 Conclusion – Take All The Tips As A Whole

 When you learn to drive a car, you do not take instruction on steering and braking alone.
 You have to combine all of what you learn into a single combination that you then use to drive.
 As time goes on, you slowly improve your driving skills until your chances of accidents are severely reduced.
 The very same notion can be applied to your social media SEO.
-Do not pick and choose which of these tips to follow, you should test and re-test them all.
+Do not pick and choose which of these tips to follow, you should test and retest them all.

 Such dedication to your social media campaign may become a resource drain for a new business, but it’s worth it.
 The upside dramatically outweighs the drain on your resources if you take a stance where you concentrate on improving your social media effectiveness.
 After each campaign, try to replicate what worked and amplify it, while removing resources from less productive areas of your social media campaign.